Introducing the teams

 About RX Cartel

-Monster Energy RX Cartel are a new team for the 2019 season.
-Former team mates Liam Doran and Andreas Bakkerud will be supported by EKS and will be racing two Audi S1 EKS Quattros.
-With these two exciting drivers, two cars that took EKS to 2nd place in the 2018 season, and the backing of Monster Energy, the RX Cartel are here to “shake things up!”
+Monster Energy RX Cartel was a new team for the 2019 season.
+Former team mates Liam Doran and Andreas Bakkerud were supported by EKS and raced two Audi S1 EKS Quattros.
+With these two exciting drivers, two cars that took EKS to 2nd place in the 2018 season, and the backing of Monster Energy, the RX Cartel wanted to “shake things up!”

 About the vehicle